2Makeit: The art of creative rehabilitation

 In a quiet Central London studio space, an art class is in full flow.
 Paint brushes and oil pastels are being drawn across paper and canvas and beautiful combinations of colour brought to life.
 Art is being made.
 And it is being made by a group of people who are largely ex-prisoners, supported through charity 2Makeit’s creative rehabilitation programmes.

-Founded in 2013, 2Makeit is a prisoner rehabilitation charity that supports prisoners and ex-prisoners by running programmes that focus on skills in, and creative expression.
+Founded in 2013, 2Makeit is a prisoner rehabilitation charity that supports prisoners and ex-prisoners by running programmes that focus on skills, and creative expression.
 Guided by experts including musicians, artists and writers, participants are encouraged to engage with fellow prisoners, learn how to collaborate and explore creative expression, and to gain greater confidence and improved self-esteem on the route to successful resettlement after leaving prison.

 New motivation, commitment and self-esteem can be the result of a creative experience.
 For many people in prison, having completed anything is a new experience offered by the arts.